 Although there are several ways to grow fruit organically, organic fruit growers share this concept: don’t expect “perfect-looking” fruit!
-The photo at right is of organically grown Jonathan apples.
+The photo on the left is of organically grown Jonathan apples.
 The average consumer likes “perfect-looking fruit”, which is often achieved in grocery stores at the expense of flavor and nutrients, so don’t let a few spots and bumps bother you.

 Some gardeners avoid growing fruit trees because of the misconception that many chemicals are needed just to keep the fruit pest- and disease-free.
 Quite the opposite is true!
 There are means of growing organic fruit trees — like natural/organic pest and disease control sprays — effective and safe to use around people, pets, and the environment.
 There are also methods to practice that help you grow healthy and productive fruit trees.
 Just like with people, the easiest way to avoid health issues in fruit trees is prevention, and an ideal planting site is the best place to start.

 Tips to creating a healthy environment for your fruit trees:

 - Research before you plant, and be sure to choose varieties that are recommended for your zone.
 Choose disease-resistant varieties when possible.
 Read about choosing the right place to plant your trees here.

 - Don’t grow anything from the genus Juniperus (which includes Eastern red-cedar) near apple trees, or you risk dealing with cedar-apple rust.